tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

 Your `index.js` and `component.js` were transpile and combined into the `dist/main.js` so that your optimized javascript can be used by all browsers.

-**Note:** By default webpack will minify all your javascript files, once your mode is set to production.
+**Note:** By default, webpack will minify all your javascript files, once your mode is set to production.

 ## html-webpack-plugin and html-loader